Hogs

 8 Sept 1995

-Nineteen CAS aircraft were re-tasked against eight fixed targets
+Nineteen CAS aircraft were re-tasked against eight fixed targets8 Sept 1995

 A third helo-borne reconnaissance mission to locate and rescue [downed French aircrew] was executed